SchweizerischeBundesbahnen/api-principles/restful/best-practices.md

 ### Date property values should conform to RFC 3339

-Use the date and time formats defined by {RFC-3339}\#section-5.6\[RFC 3339\]:
+Use the date and time formats defined by [RFC 3339](https://tools.ietf.org/html/rfc3339#section-5.6):

 -   for "date" use strings matching `date-fullyear "-" date-month "-" date-mday`, for example: `2015-05-28`

 -   for "date-time" use strings matching `full-date "T" full-time`, for example `2015-05-28T14:07:17Z`

 Note that the [OpenAPI format](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#data-types) "date-time" corresponds to "date-time" in the RFC) and `2015-05-28` for a date (note that the OpenAPI format "date" corresponds to "full-date" in the RFC).
-Both are specific profiles, a subset of the international standard {ISO-8601}\[ISO 8601\].
+Both are specific profiles, a subset of the international standard ISO 8601.

 A zone offset may be used (both, in request and responses) — this is simply defined by the standards.
 However, we encourage restricting dates to UTC and without offsets.
 For example `2015-05-28T14:07:17Z` rather than `2015-05-28T14:07:17+00:00`.
 From experience we have learned that zone offsets are not easy to understand and often not correctly handled.
 Note also that zone offsets are different from local times that might be including daylight saving time.
 Localization of dates should be done by the services that provide user interfaces, if required.